Sarasota Assassination Society: Trials and punishment

-The homicides and subsequent investigations resulted in the arrest of several members of the Sarasota Vigilance Committee and their family members for principals to murder or accessories before or after the fact.
-At the conclusion of their trials, Charles Willard and Joseph Anderson were found guilty of Murder in the First Degree and sentenced to life in prison for their roles in the murder of Charles Abbe.
-Edmund Bacon was acquitted for Abbe's murder, but found guilty of Murder in the First Degree, as it related to Harrison Riley.
+Charles Willard and Joseph Anderson were found guilty of first degree murder and sentenced to life in prison for their roles in the murder of Charles Abbe.
+Edmund Bacon was acquitted for Abbe's murder, but found guilty of first degree murder as it related to Harrison Riley.
 Adam Hunter was found not guilty.
-In their roles as accessories before the fact, Judges Alfred Bidwell and Leonard Andrews were both found guilty of Murder in the First Degree.
-Bacon, Bidwell, and Andrews were all sentenced to death.
+In their roles as accessories before the fact, Judges Alfred Bidwell and Leonard Andrews were both found guilty of first degree murder.
+Bacon, Bidwell, and Andrews were sentenced to death.
 Tom Dryman and Louis Cato cooperated with authorities and became witnesses for the state against other members of the organization.
 Dryman, though convicted for his role in Riley's murder, was pardoned as a result of numerous pleas from the citizenry of Manatee County.
-After approximately one year of incarceration, Andrews and Bacon secured firearms and escaped from prison.
-Bidwell's death sentence was commuted to life in prison and he joined fellow vigilantes, Willard and Anderson, as a lease-labor convict in the labor camp in Live Oak, Florida.
+Andrews and Bacon secured firearms and escaped from prison after incarcerated for a year.
+Bidwell's death sentence was commuted to life in prison, and he joined fellow vigilantes, Willard and Anderson, as a lease-labor convict in the labor camp in Live Oak, Florida.
 In 1889, Jason Alford was granted a severance from the court.
-Dryman's pardon prompted an outpouring of petitions on behalf of the remaining members of the Sarasota Vigilance Committee and the last inmate was released from prison in 1892.
+Dryman's pardon prompted an outpouring of petitions on behalf of the remaining members of the Sarasota Vigilance Committee, and the last inmate was released from prison in 1892.